 NOTE for Internet-based TOEFL takers: Minimum score requirements on the individual sections of the TOEFL IBT examination may vary depending upon your major and other considerations such as employment as a teaching assistant.

 If you hold a bachelor's degree from a U.S. institution or from an institution in another English-only speaking country, you will receive a waiver of the TOEFL or IELTS.
 We will not waive the requirement for the TOEFL or IELTS if you earned only a master's degree from a U.S. institution or from an institution in another English-only speaking country.

-The Master in Professional Accounting (MPA) program and the Foreign Language Education program (M.A. and PhD) do not waive the TOEFL or IELTS requirement for non-native English speaking applicants who hold a bachelor’s degree from a U.S. institution or other English-only speaking country.
+The Master in Professional Accounting (MPA) program and the Finance – Option III (MS) program do not waive the TOEFL or IELTS requirement for non-native English speaking applicants who hold a bachelor’s degree from a U.S. institution or other English-only speaking country.

 Applicants from the following countries do not need to submit a TOEFL or IELTS score:

 U.S. Pacific Trust

 Information concerning TOEFL schedules and test centers may be obtained from U.S. consulates or binational cultural centers in many countries or from the TOEFL web site.

 The International English Language Testing System (IELTS) is administered in more than 120 countries and is available off-site in additional countries.
 Information about IELTS test dates, locations, and procedures is published online.